chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 ## Theory

-Cros stand for Cross-Origin Resource Sharing, it is a security feature implemented by web browsers to prevent malicious websites from making requests to a different domain than the one that served the original web page.
+CORS stands for Cross-Origin Resource Sharing.
+It is a security feature implemented by web browsers to prevent malicious websites from making requests to a different domain than the one that served the original web page.
 CORS allows servers to specify which origins are allowed to access their resources.
 This is done by including specific HTTP headers in the server's response.
-See more about cros in this link: https://youtu.be/FggsjTsJ7Hk?si=Cwp0EzYCwREDtG7R , https://youtu.be/E6jgEtj-UjI?si=lmJzdVFbUFbnRXsZ, https://200lab.io/blog/cors-la-gi
+See more about CORS in this link: https://youtu.be/FggsjTsJ7Hk?si=Cwp0EzYCwREDtG7R, https://youtu.be/E6jgEtj-UjI?si=lmJzdVFbUFbnRXsZ, https://200lab.io/blog/cors-la-gi.

 ## Implementation